BeaverIAB/BeaverIAB-BananaMan/README.md

 The game recognises the Banana Peels as valid Trap gags meaning any items the player picks up which effects that track (e.g. Detective Hat) will work with them too!

+This is my first time making a mod for Toontown: The Grindworks, my first time programming in Godot, and my first time uploading to GitHub so do let me know if there's any issues or improvements I can make!

 ## Installation
 **Windows**
 1. Create a folder called `mods` in the same directory as `ToontownTheGrindworks.exe`.